cacophony-wj/LeS/README.md

 # PLEASE CLICK THE BELOW LINK TO CONTINUE THIS ESSENTIAL README.
 THEN RETURN HERE TO COMPLETE THIS ESSENTIAL README.

 [Licentia MCM Configuration And More](https://github.com/cacophony-wj/LeS/blob/master/MCMs.MD)

+## Updating the Modlist

+Many times newer versions of _Licentia_ will require an updated version of _Wabbajack_, otherwise you will receive an image of a knocked-out Sheo with the message "Corrupted Modlist."
+Therefore, please ensure that you run _only_ the `Wabbajack.exe` located in the root of your _Wabbajack_ directory, not any of the executables in the archives or version directories (such as _2.5.0.9_).
+When you do so, _Wabbajack_ will automatically update to the latest version if necessary.

+Then simply re-download the modlist from the Gallery and specify the same directories you did the first time.
+Then check the "Overwrite" box.
+This will _delete_ any customizations you have made to the modlist _unless_ you change the names of the folder(s) they are located in.
+More on this below.

+If you are downloading one of _Licentia's_ tasty Alpha or Beta versions, or a variant or experimental modlist available from my private server, you will need to select the "Install From Disk" option and choose the `.wabbajack` file you snagged from me.
+Afterward the steps are all the same.

+It is rarely recommended to continue a save when you update a modlist because _Skyrim_ super doesn't like it when you do that.
+Only update on a current save if you wish to start the game over, or if there is some irreconcilable bug with it.
+In the latter case, I can often write a patch to fix your problem without necessitating a new save.
+Ask me on my private server.
+Just to confirm, _none of your save games will be deleted_ when you update.
+However, _if you have generated custom BodySlides_ or _added mods such as armors, followers, or any other alterations_ these will all be blown away.
+But there is a way to keep them!
+Just name the folder they are in to start with the tag `[NoDelete]`.
+Then they will be kept as-is.
+(As an example, using this method, `BodySlide Output` would be renamed to `[NoDelete]BodySlide Output`.

 ## Removing the Modlist